-Student Performance Night is one of The Dance Center's programs aimed at giving students experience in a professionally produced dance concert on a fully operating stage.
-Each choreographer works with the SPN faculty advisor and a mentoring faculty member for feedback and guidance.
-They lead rehearsals, prepare cast information, secure costuming, work with the technical director on lighting and coordinate with one another around inevitable scheduling conflicts.
+Student Performance Night gives students experience in a professionally produced dance concert on a fully operating stage.
+Each choreographer works with the faculty advisor and a mentoring faculty member for feedback and guidance.
+The team leaders helm rehearsals, prepare cast information, secure costuming, work with the technical director on lighting and coordinate scheduling.

-Repertory & Performance Workshop is a course offered by The Dance Center that provides students with the opportunity to work with professional choreographers and the experience of working as a student dance company.
-Works are set on the students during the course of the term and performed in conjunction with a Faculty Concert.
-Past Repertory Performance Workshop guest choreographers include Liz Lerman, Gesel Mason, Reggie Wilson, Molly Shanahan, Jan Erkert, and Erica Wilson-Perkins.
+Repertory and Performance Workshop allows students to work with professional choreographers and experience working in a student dance company.
+Works are performed in conjunction with the Faculty Concert.
+Past Repertory Performance Workshop guest choreographers include Liz Lerman, Gesel Mason, Reggie Wilson, Molly Shanahan, Jan Erkert and Erica Wilson-Perkins.

-Senior Concert is the culminating highlight for students completing a BFA with a Dancemaking concentration at the Dance Center.
-All aspects of the craft are brought together in as realistic a setting as possible in order for the student to experience the full range of responsibilities and opportunities associated with the presentation of their own choreographic work.
+Senior Concert is the culminating highlight for students completing a BFA with an interest in choreography.
+All aspects of the craft are brought together in a professional setting for students to experience the full range of responsibilities and opportunities associated with the presentation of their own choreographic work.

 In the Works was created to give students the opportunity to receive feedback about their work.
 To keep the atmosphere encouraging towards experimental work, new work, and work-in-progress it will be a low tech, informal showing followed by a moderated feedback session.